2 Days in Rome: Perfect Rome Weekend Itinerary

 Rome tours mentioned in this article

-Final thoughts on how to spend two days in Rome
+Final thoughts on seeing Rome in two days

 Honestly, no matter how you build your Rome two-day itinerary as long as you fit in the top two sites each day that you want to see, you almost can’t go wrong.